Amy E. Bryant

 About Amy

-Amy’s upcoming novel, The Lion and the Mage, won the ACFW Genesis Award (YA/Middle Grade Category) and The Oxford/Pushkin Children’s Fantasy Prize, and was a finalist in the Realm Makers Aurora Contest.
+Her upcoming novel, The Lion and the Mage, won the ACFW Genesis Award (YA Category), and The Oxford/Pushkin Children’s Fantasy Prize.
+It was also a finalist in the Realm Makers Aurora Contest.

-Lord of the Rings, Tangled, Peter Pan (2003 version), August Rush, The Last Samurai, Beauty and the Beast (Disney animated version), How to Train Your Dragon
+Movies: Lord of the Rings, Tangled, Peter Pan (2003 version), August Rush, The Last Samurai, Beauty and the Beast (Disney animated version), Aladdin (Disney’s live action), How to Train Your Dragon.

 A rare sighting of an Amy in the wild